 Edward studied history and archaeology at Oxford, followed by a Junior Research Fellowship at Oriel College.
 He then worked for the Royal Palaces Agency, and was Curator of the Historic Royal Palaces from 1997 to 2002.
 Until 2013 he was an Executive Board Director of English Heritage (as was), latterly Director of Heritage Protection and Planning, responsible among other things for the Inspectorate and the Designation and Conservation Departments.
 He is now Director General and Master of the Royal Armouries, based at the Tower of London, Portsmouth and Leeds, but remains active in historic buildings research.

 Carole brings a multitalented skillset from a diverse background, specialising in Archaeology, Building Conservation and Historical studies, and Building Surveying.
 A member of the Chartered Institute for Archaeology, the Institute of Historic Building Conservation and the Royal Institute of Chartered Surveyors, Carole has written a number of articles on vernacular architecture and historic farm buildings.
-She was previously Senior Lecturer in the School of Conservation Sciences at Bournemouth University and Director of the MSc. in Building Conservation and is currently a traditional buildings consultant.
-She is also the author of two books – Traditional Construction for a Sustainable Future, and Farm and Rural Building Conversion, A Guide to Conservation, Sustainability and Economy.
+She was previously the Senior Lecturer in the School of Conservation Sciences at Bournemouth University and Director of the MSc. in Building Conservation and is currently a traditional buildings consultant.
+Carole is also the former Head of Historic Environment and Principle Conservation Officer for Shropshire County Council.
+She is the author of two books – Traditional Construction for a Sustainable Future, and Farm and Rural Building Conversion, A Guide to Conservation, Sustainability and Economy.